pesto besto: basil almond pesto pasta & cheesy garlic crack bread

 Pesto is one of those dishes that's super-easy, but looks and sounds impressive.
 Which, coincidentally, is my cooking philosophy.
 I like basil but I've never been crazy about pine nuts, so we searched for a recipe that used almonds instead and found this one from The Little Ferraro Kitchen.
 We made some cheese and garlic crack bread from Recipe Tin Eats.

 The pesto was perfect—light, fresh, and not overbearing.
 And it was quick.
 It literally took maybe two minutes to prepare, so we decided to make the garlic bread first so it would be hot and ready when the pesto was.

 And the garlic bread.
 UGH.
 Probably some of the best garlic bread I've ever had.
 And I consider myself a garlic bread enthusiast.
 It was insanely good.
 Not to mention very pretty (it pays to get your recipes off Pinterest).
 It's cut into diamonds, so you can just tear off chunks and the mozzarella cheese stretches really nicely and every side is coated in garlic butter.
 It haunts me.

 Yields: 8-10 servings (again, very subjective...I could've eaten the entire thing myself)

 1 loaf crusty bread, preferably sourdough or French

 ¾ cup mozzarella (we used a block instead of the shredded kind, and you'll see why)

 1 tbsp fresh parsley, chopped

-Preheat the oven to 350°F. Melt butter and mix in garlic, salt, and parsley.
+Preheat the oven to 350°F. Melt butter and mix in 2 cloves garlic, ¾ tsp salt, and 1 tbsp parsley.